New Zealand is divided into 28 regions, each offering something unique. Below, we briefly summarize the areas of the North Island.

-While Paihia and Russell are deservedly two tourism hot spots, the beauty of this area can be discovered and enjoyed in so many other places.
+While Paihia and Russell are two deserved hot tourist spots, the beauty of this area can be discovered and enjoyed in so many other places.

 With small townships like Whangamata, Waihi Beach, Tairua, Hahei, Cooks Beach, and Whitianga, you could spend hours exploring the coastline and enjoying the hospitality of these towns.

 4. Bay of Plenty

-Raglan is well worth a visit, you will find there a surfy hot spot is just 40 minutes from Hamilton.
+Raglan is well worth a visit.
+You will find a surfy hot spot just 40 minutes from Hamilton.

 You could find yourself lugging in the morning, walking through mud pools in the afternoon, and watching a cultural performance in the evening.

 Gisborne, or Gizzy is the largest town in the area and a perfect place to stock up on provisions before you drive around the Cape.

-Taupo township is located on the lakefront and on a clear day, the view of the mountains is spectacular.
+Taupo township is located on the lakefront, and on a clear day, the view of the mountains is spectacular.

 9. Mt Ruapehu

 Mt Ruapehu is approximately one-hour drive from Taupo.
 It is one of three beautiful volcanoes located in the Tongariro National Park.

 New Plymouth is a city that has developed world-class arts and outdoor facilities over the past two decades.

 11. Hawke’s Bay

 The fruit bowl of the North Island, Hawke’s Bays, grows masses of apples and stone fruit over the summer and autumn months.

 Virginia Lake at the top of Saint John’s Hill is a great place to stretch your legs and enjoy a 25-minute walk around the lake.

 The small town of Bulls is an entertaining stop-off, full of small boutique shops and fun signs that incorporate the word ‘bull’ into it.

-Greytown and Martinborough are particularly enjoyed by visitors to the region, while to get off the beaten track, an explore the Southern most part of the North Island, Cape Palliser lighthouse, should be on the agenda.
+Greytown and Martinborough are particularly enjoyed by visitors to the region, while getting off the beaten track and exploring the Southernmost parts of the North Island, Cape Palliser lighthouse, should be on the agenda.

 You could pick up a great coffee and walk along the rocks to share your latte with a view of seals and the South Island.